kosukeimai/experiment/README.md

 ## Examples

-Complete Randomization is supported via the `completeRandomization` function, which takes `data` as an argument and assigns `n` units to treatment:
+Complete Randomization is supported via the `completeRandomization` function, which takes `data` as an argument and assigns `n` units to treatment.
+Multiple treatment arms are supported by including a vector for n:

 ```
 ## assigns half of the units to treatment, half to control